Worlds / Cryptoangels / Creating The Archangel Collection

 The Weapons

-As a general in the eternal war with the forces of darkness, each Archangel carries his own weapon, all 21 of which have been designed by Trevor in collaboration with Apollo Entertainment.
+As generals in the eternal war against the forces of darkness, each Archangel carries a distinct weapon.
+All 21 weapons were designed by Trevor in collaboration with Apollo Entertainment.

 Bitcoin Ordinal